One thing I don’t think about often but have realized is this: people with BIG anime platforms don’t talk about racism.

 328 people actually “liked” the photo, which makes me chuckle a bit at the absurdity.

-And even though the artist got called out for their BS, a surprising amount of Tweets gave their typical “it’s a joke” comments as they do when they can’t admit to it.
+And even though the artist got called out for their BS, a surprising amount of Tweets gave their typical “it’s a joke” comments as they do because they love racism.

 But it’s far from a joke as this next tweet will show: